-Verses 19 to 20 shed additional light on what happens when the saints return with Christ.
-Their first responsibility is to replace the “fourth beast,” which rules with the assistance of a “little horn.”
-This little horn is a religious kingdom and is the woman who rides the beast of Revelation 17.
-This religious kingdom (centered in Rome) has ruled over all of the previous resurrections, or revivals, of the Holy Roman Empire.
+Verses 19 to 20 shed additional light on what happens when the saints rule with Christ.
+Their responsibility is to replace the “fourth beast,” led by a “little horn.”
+This little horn is a religious figure leading a system.
+This religious system (connected to Rome) has ruled over all of the previous resurrections, or revivals, of the Holy Roman Empire.

-Notice: “I beheld, and the same horn made war with the saints [the work of the Babylonish whore of Revelation 17:5-6], and prevailed against them; Until the Ancient of Days came, and judgment was given to the saints of the Most High; and the time came that the saints possessed the kingdom” (Dan.
+Notice: “I beheld, and the same horn made war with the saints, and prevailed against them; until the Ancient of Days came, and judgment was given to the saints of the Most High; and the time came that the saints possessed the kingdom” (Dan.
 7:21-22).

 Finally, verse 27 confirms the marvelous potential lying ahead for all the true saints of God: “And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the Most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey Him.”

 What could be more plain?
 No wonder Christ stated, “And he that overcomes, and keeps My works unto the end, to him will I give power over the nations: And he shall rule them with a rod of iron; as the vessels of a potter shall they be broken to shivers: even as I received of My Father” (Rev. 2:26-27), and added, “To him that overcomes will I grant to sit with Me in My throne…” (3:21).